Nervoic/NocInjector-DI-for-Unity/Documentation/Context.md

 In this example, we access the context, which we set manually through the inspector, or we can find it on the scene through FindAnyObjectByType, access its container and get the MyService dependency, for more information about registration, see Register.md

+ObjectContext is a key component of dependency injection.
+It is added manually to each object on the scene that uses dependency injection.
+It stores a container of all the components of that object, as well as a container of services registered with that object, which can also be registered using Installers.

 ## Notes
-- There are 2 types of context - for the stage and for the project.
+- There are 3 types of context - for object, for the stage and for the project.
 - The container from each context is independent of each other.